ministryofjustice/analytics-platform-control-panel/doc/environment.md

 - testing mode: for automated testing.
 - production mode: for production use.
 Usually when the app runs on non-local env, the running mode will be production regardless which cluster environment is used for running this app.

-you can define different .py for mapping different running modes under `/settings/` , for this app, we did not define specific one for production mode.
-We are responsible to pass correct value to django environment variable `DJANGO_SETTINGS_MODULE` under different running environments(e.g., dev, staging and prod).
+You can define different .py files for mapping different running modes under `/settings/`.
+For this app, we did not define a specific file for production mode.
+We are responsible to pass correct value to the django environment variable `DJANGO_SETTINGS_MODULE` under different running environments(e.g., dev, staging and prod).